vectorgrp/sil-kit/docs_new/api/api.rst

 !!!
 VIB Entry Point and API Organization
 ------------------------------------

-The ComAdapter constitutes the main entry point into the Integration Bus API.
+The Participant constitutes the main entry point into the Integration Bus API.

 .. toctree::
    :maxdepth: 1